How Press Placements Help Law Firms Get Named by ChatGPT and Score Higher in Google E-E-A-T

 How does a journalism background change the effectiveness of a law firm PR program?

-The distinction matters because most law firm PR fails at the first filter: getting a journalist to read the pitch at all.
-Journalists in contracted newsrooms handle more pitches with fewer resources than at any point in recent history.
-The pitches that succeed are those that demonstrate immediate relevance to the journalist’s coverage beat, offer a credible attorney source with genuine expertise on the specific topic, and are presented in a format that reduces rather than increases the journalist’s work.
+Most law firm PR fails at the first filter — getting a journalist to read the pitch at all.
+Furthermore, journalists in contracted newsrooms handle more pitches with fewer resources than at any point in recent history.
+Consequently, the pitches that succeed are the ones that look like story tips, not marketing copy.
+Therefore, the judgment that makes a pitch successful is the same judgment that makes a story publishable — and that judgment comes from working in a newsroom, not from studying PR theory.

 The broader PR strategy that sustains the press placement program — and how consistent coverage compounds into AI citation authority over time — is examined in Law Firm PR in 2026: Why Press Coverage Has Become a Direct Ranking and AI Citation Signal.
-The operational difference between PR programs built by former journalists and those built by conventional marketing agencies is examined in Why Real Newsroom Experience Separates Effective Law Firm PR From Press Release Spam.
+Furthermore, the operational difference between PR programs built by former journalists and those built by conventional marketing agencies is examined in Why Real Newsroom Experience Separates Effective Law Firm PR From Press Release Spam.

-Toppe Consulting: Your Law Firm PR Partner
+Toppe Consulting — Your Law Firm PR Partner

 Recent Industry News